Midland High School (Midland, Texas): History

 Midland High School's history goes back to the establishment of Midland County back in 1885.
 It was the first school in Midland County.
 The one room school house was for all grades.
 Sixty-four students attended the first school in Midland County.
 In 1893, a two-story brick schoolhouse was built and the top floor was for the secondary students.
 In 1907, Midland Independent School District was established.
 The first building to be officially named Midland High School was built in 1926 on the site of what is now Fasken Center, at 600 Texas Street.
 After 23 years in the Texas Street location, in 1949 Midland High School moved to its present location at 906 West Illinois.
 The land which Midland High was based on was donated by the Cowdens.
 The legendary bulldog mascot was chosen for Midland High in 1925, and purple and gold were chosen for the school colors in 1929.

 On January 7, 1955, Elvis Presley performed at Midland High along with several other acts from the Louisiana Hayride in what was billed as a "Western Show."
 Elvis performed at Midland High for two more performances on May 31, 1955, and October 12, 1955.
 Each show cost $1.25 in advance and $1.50 at the door, with children tickets for 50 cents and student tickets for 75 cents.

 In recent years, Midland High enrollment has grown steadily due to the effects of the oil industry on the Permian Basin region.
 As Midland's population rapidly expanded from roughly 100,000 people to approximately 150,000 people between 2000 and 2015, Midland ISD has struggled to keep up with increased enrollment.
 To deal with a student population projected to rise by as much as 9,700 students in the next 10 years, the Midland ISD Facility Master Planning Committee presented a plan that calls for $545.8 million bond election in as early May and more than $910 million in total projects over the next decade.
 In November 2019, the Midland ISD secondary school bond election resulted in local political drama as the initial vote was close enough to call for a recount.

+The school, in the 2023 Midland ISD Bond, will be constructing a new campus at the old site of Ranchland Hills Gold Club, near the intersection of Loop 250 [Texas State Highway Loop 250] and Fairgrounds Road.

+Midland High is fed into by two of the Midland Junior Highs, San Jacinto Jr High School, Home of the Mustangs, and Goddard Jr High, Home of the Raiders.